Vorträge, Seminare, Ereignisse

 Abstract

-Even small-aperture (amateur) telescopes are indispensible for astronomical research.
-This, way, deep exposures of galaxies in the local universe reveal a complexity of substructures.
+Even small-aperture (amateur) telescopes are indespensible for astronomical research.
+This way, deep exposures of galaxies in the local universe reveal a complexity of substructures.
 Here I will show selected highlights from a dedicated campaign, the HERON survey, that allowed us to investigate the formation channels of galaxies with some peculiar morphologies such as boxy halos.

 ARI Institute Colloquium ( Hephysto link )